 By Julia Pettengill Our daughter Sophie was diagnosed with leukemia at age 2½, and received two years of care at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
 While I felt tremendous joy and relief when she completed treatment, I also found the experience traumatic.

-By Patrick Palmer In June 2001, my wife, Angela Palmer, was diagnosed with stage 2 breast cancer while we were living in Tucson, Arizona.
+In June 2001, my wife, Angela Palmer, was diagnosed with stage 2 breast cancer while we were living in Tucson, Arizona.
 This was a huge shock.
 She had annual mammograms and never had any indications of disease.
-She had a lumpectomy and completed about 50 percent of her chemotherapy protocol before we … Continued
+She had a lumpectomy and completed about 50 percent of her chemotherapy protocol before we moved to the … Continued

 By Jim Donovan In 2002 my good friend died of cancer.
 He and I were at MIT together as undergraduates, where we shared a lot of great memories and developed a long-lasting friendship.
 Like most of us who walk with a loved one through a life-threatening disease, I experienced feelings of anger, sadness, and fear. … Continued